mellowagain/Titan/README.md

 ## Special

-Titan is supporting and is beeing support by the [TuxCheats](https://www.tuxcheats.com/) community.
+Titan is supporting and is being supported by the [TuxCheats](https://www.tuxcheats.com/) community.
 Huge thanks to them.